sobolevae/RepData_PeerAssessment1/PA1_template.md

     group_by(date) %>%
     summarize(sum=sum(steps, na.rm = TRUE))
 ```
 As soon as we have the data prepared for analyse, we can build a historgam that shows the distribution of the total spets per day.
-There is a code that build a histogram by means of Basic plotting system and saves the histogram in a "figure" folder as .png file.
+There is a code that build a histogram by means of Basic plotting system.

 ```r
 library(grDevices)